- Zen Mind Beginner's Mind (Shunryu Suzuki)

 - The Compass of Zen (Seung Sahn)

-Alain TAI NAN Liebmann, who brought this lineage to Ireland, received monk ordination from Deshimaru in 1976.
-Shortly after coming to Ireland in the 1990s he set up the Galway, Dublin and Cork dojos.
-In later years Alain spent time living at Gotanjoji Temple, located not far from Kyoto in Japan, and received shiho (Dharma transmission) from the abbot of that temple, Koshu Itabashi Zenji, in 2013, followed by zuise (transmission certificate) from the Sotoshu school.
-He left Ireland in 2014.
+Alain Tai Nan Liebmann, having received monk ordination from Master Deshimaru in 1976, came to Ireland in the 1990s.
+Shortly after arriving he set up dojos in Galway, Dublin and Cork.
+In later years he spent time living at Gotanjoji temple in Fukui province, Japan, and received shiho (dharma transmission) from the abbot of that temple, Kōshū Itabashi Zenji, in 2013, and zuise (transmission certificate) from the Soto school.
+Alain left Ireland in 2014.
 He is currently the abbot of La Gendronnière, the mother temple of the Deshimaru lineage in the Loire Valley in France.

-In our lineage we encourage people to practice daily meditation, something that has become central to the lives of zen practitioners in our community, even though we have jobs, families and worldly responsibilities.
-We live ‘in the world’ and we try, through our practice, to bring zen mind into daily life.
-We also organise Zazen days in the various dojos, weekend retreats, and week-long retreats during the summer.
+We encourage people to practice daily meditation, something that has become central to the lives of zen practitioners in our community, even though we may have jobs, families and worldly responsibilities.
+Through our practice we recognise ‘zen mind’ in our daily life.
+We organize Zazen days, weekend retreats/ sesshins, and a week-long retreat during the summer.